AutoScheduleJS/cake-time/specs/specs.md

     - grid of cakes
     - accessible filters
     - button to create your own cake -> recipe editor
   - suggested cake are specific (not generic).
 There is a pre-made list of default choice for subrecipes.
 When user select a cake, it list all the default choices for this cake.
 User can then change subrecipe (home-made or merchandise).
 If subrecipe contains other subrecipes, place them by-side.
-Only cooker can vote this
   - have a list of participant: cooker and eater
-    - participant doesn't need the app to vote.
-Only a valid email or name (if no email, participant will vote on the owner device).
+    - participant doesn't need the app to give their tastes
     - generic "guest" input number.
-One wouldn't want to enumerate all identities.
+One wouldn't want to enumerate all identities
-    - option to allow them to vote (display percentage of confidence)
-      - for each round: eater can vote for one they want to eat and one they don't want (explaining why: taste/allergia or not this time)
-      - if no consensus can be found, we go for another round.
-Can suggest to bake another cake to cover the taste range.
-      - tastes are saved for next time
+    - share a link to friends to ask them about their tastes
+    - don't allow participants to vote: some will be disappointed, and it may be below their expectation.
+Let surprise them!
 - Allow user to force suggestion
 - After suggestion, for compatible cake, suggest decoration and dressing (for cooker only)
   - same way of working than for cake suggestion